 While the presence of exhaust smoke can indicate a serious car problem, there is a silver lining: the colour of that exhaust smoke can give an indication of what might be wrong, which helps to generate a quick and efficient diagnosis.

 In this article, we will show you some of the warning signs that can be indicators of engine trouble based on the colour of the exhaust smoke.

-Signs of engine trouble from exhaust:
+Signs of engine trouble

 In the presence of blue smoke, this usually means that the oil is burning because of worn out valve guide seals or piston rings.
 Valve seals normally fail due to a clearance problem between the valve and the valve guide in the cylinder head.
 When they become loose, the valve is able to “rock” side to side in the bore and thus hogs out the seal.
 Failed piston rings is more rare of an issue than malfunctioning valve guide seals, but it still happens from time to time.